-- Junior, and Sophomore, and Freshman Class Vacancies
+- A. Junior, and Sophomore, and Freshman Class Vacancies

-In the event a seat on the JCC, SoCC, or FCC becomes

-vacant the replacement procedure will be done as follows:
+In the event a seat on the JCC, SoCC, or FCC becomes vacant the replacement procedure will be done as follows:

-- 1. President and Vice President
+- President and Vice President

-- Applications must open within five
+- a.
+Applications must open within five

 (5) school days of an officer

 renouncing the position.

-The application must be advertised for
+b.
+The application must be advertised for a minimum of ten (10) school days.

-a minimum of ten (10) school days.
+- a minimum of ten (10) school days.

-Upon the receipt of applications for a

-vacant position in the JCC, the interviews

-will be conducted by the

-Senior Class Council President, and the

-remaining members of the JCC

-respective Class Council, before being

-forwarded to the Chief of Staff.

-- d.

-- After being forwarded by the Chief of Staff, the applicant will be confirmed through Internal Affairs Committee of the Student Senate, with final confirmation on the Senate floor.
+Upon the receipt of applications for a vacant position in the JCC, the interviews will be conducted by the Senior Class Council President, and the remaining members of the JCC respective Class Council, before being forwarded to the Chief of Staff. - d.
+After being forwarded by the Chief of Staff, the applicant will be confirmed through Internal Affairs Committee of the Student Senate, with final confirmation on the Senate floor.

-- 2. Treasurer and Secretary
+2. Treasurer and Secretary

-- Applications must open within five
+- a.
+Applications must open within five

 (5) school days of an officer

 renouncing a position.

 - b.
 The application must be advertised for a minimum of ten (10) school days.